Dean F. Salisbury, PhD

 Research Project Manager

-I received my Bachelor of Science in Psychology with a minor in neuroscience at the University of Pittsburgh.
-After graduating in April 2012, I began working in the Clinical Neurophysiology Research Lab.
-One day I hope to go onto graduate school to study Cognitive Neuroscience and, more specifically, how the brain learns to categorize phonemes through statistical regularities in speech sounds.
-I am also very interested in predictive processes occurring in the brain and how they unfold over time.
-Of particular interest to me is the contribution of the basal ganglia and cerebellum to these processes.
-I hope to answer these questions using a combination of computational, behavioral, and physiological methods.
+Tim received a Bachelor of Science in Psychology with a minor in neuroscience at the University of Pittsburgh.
+After graduating in April 2012, he began working in the Clinical Neurophysiology Research Lab.
+Currently he is in graduate school studying Cognitive Neuroscience at Carnegie Mellon University and, more specifically, how the brain learns to categorize phonemes through statistical regularities in speech sounds.
+He is also very interested in predictive processes occurring in the brain and how they unfold over time.
+Of particular interest to him is the contribution of the basal ganglia and cerebellum to these processes.
+He hopes to answer these questions using a combination of computational, behavioral, and physiological methods.

 Justin Leiter-McBeth, BS

-In 2012 I moved to Kent, OH to attend Kent State University where I received a Bachelor of Science in Psychology.
-I volunteered in different labs during my undergrad focusing on child attachment, mindfulness, and mood disorders.
-I also worked as a neurofeedback (EEG biofeedback) technician during my senior year.
-I joined the Clinical Neurophysiology Research Lab in the summer of 2016.
-I plan on attending graduate school in the future to pursue a doctorate degree in Clinical Neuropsychology.
-I am interested in psychosis, autism, mood disorders, as well as mindfulness based therapies and techniques.
+In 2012 he moved to Kent, OH to attend Kent State University where he received a Bachelor of Science in Psychology.
+He volunteered in different labs during his undergrad focusing on child attachment, mindfulness, and mood disorders.
+He also worked as a neurofeedback (EEG biofeedback) technician during my senior year.
+He joined the Clinical Neurophysiology Research Lab in the summer of 2016.
+He is attending graduate school at the University of Toledo to pursue a doctorate degree in Clinical Neuropsychology.
+He is interested in psychosis, autism, mood disorders, as well as mindfulness based therapies and techniques.